Adaptively Perturbed Mirror Descent for Learning in Games: Additional Experimental Results and Details

+This section compares the last-iterate strategies $\pi^t$ of APMD and APFTRL with the average of strategies $\frac{1}{t}\sum_{\tau=1}^t\pi^{\tau}$ of MWU, regret matching (RM) \citep{hart2000simple}, and regret matching plus (RM+) \citep{tammelin2014solving}.
+The parameter settings for MWU, APMD, and APFTRL, as used in Section \ref{sec:appx_additional_experiments}, are maintained.
+Figure \ref{fig:exploitability_full_with_average} illustrates the logarithm of the gap function averaged over $100$ instances with full feedback.
+The results show that the last-iterate strategies of APMD and APFTRL squared $\ell^2$-distance perturbation exhibit a lower gap than the averaged strategies of MWU, RM, and RM+.

-\subsection{Sensitivity analysis of update interval for the slingshot strategy}
+\subsection{Sensitivity Analysis of Update Interval for the Slingshot Strategy}

 In this section, we investigate the performance when changing the update interval of the slingshot strategy.
-We vary the $T_{\sigma}$ of FTRL-SP with KL perturbation in 3BRPS with full feedback to be $T_{\sigma} \in \{10, 100, 1000, 10000\}$, and with noisy feedback to be $T_{\sigma} \in \{10, 100, 1000, 10000\}$.
+We vary the $T_{\sigma}$ of APMD with L2 perturbation in 3BRPS with full feedback to be $T_{\sigma} \in \{10, 100, 1000, 10000\}$, and with noisy feedback to be $T_{\sigma} \in \{10, 100, 1000, 10000\}$.
 All other parameters are the same as in Section ~\ref{sec:experiments}.
-Figure ~\ref{fig:exploitability_for_t_sigma} shows the logarithmic exploitability of $\pi^t$ averaged over $100$ instances in 3BRPS with full/noisy feedback.
-We observe that the smaller the $T_{\sigma}$, the faster the exploitability converges.
-However, if $T_{\sigma}$ is too small, exploitability does not converge (See $T_{\sigma} = 10$ with full feedback, and $T_{\sigma}=100$ with noisy feedback in Figure ~\ref{fig:exploitability_for_t_sigma}).
+Figure ~\ref{fig:exploitability_for_t_sigma} shows the logarithm of the gap function for $\pi^t$ averaged over $100$ instances in 3BRPS with full/noisy feedback.
+We observe that the smaller the $T_{\sigma}$, the faster $\pi^t$ converges.
+However, if $T_{\sigma}$ is too small, $\pi^t$ does not converge (See $T_{\sigma} = 10$ with full feedback, and $T_{\sigma}=100$ with noisy feedback in Figure ~\ref{fig:exploitability_for_t_sigma}).